-The Board has considered the independence of our nominees in light of these NYSE standards and has affirmatively determined that the following 9 of the 12 director nominees have no material relationship with us other than service as a director, and are therefore independent: Lawrence L. Gellerstedt III; Theodore J. Hoepner; James S. Hunt; Toni Jennings; Timothy R.M.
-Main; Jaymin B. Patel; H. Palmer Proctor, Jr.; Wendell S. Reilly and Chilton D. Varner.
+The Board has considered the independence of our nominees in light of these NYSE standards and has affirmatively determined that the following 12 of the 15 director nominees have no material relationship with us other than service as a director, and are therefore independent: Lawrence L. Gellerstedt III; Theodore J. Hoepner; James S. Hunt; Toni Jennings; Paul J. Krump; Timothy R.M.
+Main; Bronislaw E. Masojada; Jaymin B. Patel; H. Palmer Proctor, Jr.; Wendell S. Reilly, Kathleen A. Savio and Chilton D. Varner.
 The following factors were relevant to the Board's determination of independence:

-- The Board considered the relationships described below in "Relationships and Transactions with Affiliated Parties." - In each case, the Board considered the fact that from time to time, in the ordinary course of business and on usual commercial terms, we and our subsidiaries may provide services in our capacities as insurance intermediaries to various directors of the Company, and to entities in which various directors of the Company have direct or indirect interests. - In the case of Mr. Main, the Board considered the fact that Mr. Main is Head of Investment Banking EMEA (UK, Europe, Middle East & Africa) at Barclays Plc.
-The Board considered that (i) Mr. Main's ownership interest in Barclays does not exceed ten percent, and he is not an executive officer of Barclays; (ii) there are no existing projects or transactions between Barclays' investment banking division (i.e., the division in which Mr. Main holds his position) and the Company; (iii) in his role at Barclays, Mr. Main (a) is not permitted to cover the insurance brokerage sector, (b) is required to recuse himself from any conversations with clients or Barclays employees regarding the insurance business sector, (c) is prohibited from appearing as the coverage person for the Company on any Barclays books, records or systems, and may not supervise any activity in relation to the Company or the insurance brokerage sector generally and (d) is prohibited from selling the Company's common stock while it is on Barclays' "watch" or "restricted" list, except in accordance with Barclays' personal investment policy and (iv) during each year between 2016 and 2022, the interest amounts the Company paid to Barclays in connection with the Company's borrowings from Barclays were less than one percent of the Company's annual revenue, and less than one percent of Barclays's annual revenue. - In the case of Mr. Hoepner, the Board considered the fact that he is an investor in a bank holding company in which Messrs.
-Hyatt Brown and Powell Brown also are investors, in which a bank account with a balance of approximately \$1.6 million was maintained by the Company in 2022 and for which a subsidiary of the Company provides insurance services and concluded that the investment, which in the aggregate comprised less than five percent of the outstanding stock of the bank holding company, was not material. - In the case of Mr. Proctor, the Board considered the fact that the Company maintains a money market account with a balance of approximately \$10.2 million with Ameris Bank, of which Mr. Proctor is Chief Executive Officer, as well as Chief Executive Officer and a director of its parent company, and to both of which a subsidiary of the Company provides insurance services, and concluded that the relationship was not material. - In the case of Messrs, Proctor and Gellerstedt, the Board considered the fact that Messrs, Hyatt Brown, Powell Brown and Proctor are investors in a fund managed by an entity in which Mr. Gellerstedt is a partner and concluded that the amounts invested were not material to Messrs.
+- · The Board considered the relationships described below in "Relationships and Transactions with Affiliated Parties." - In each case, the Board considered the fact that from time to time, in the ordinary course of business and on usual commercial terms, we and our subsidiaries may provide services in our capacities as insurance intermediaries to various directors of the Company, and to entities in which various directors of the Company have direct or indirect interests. - In the case of Mr. Main, the Board considered the fact that Mr. Main is Head of Investment Banking EMEA (U.K., Europe, Middle East & Africa) at Barclays Plc.
+The Board considered that (i) Mr. Main's ownership interest in Barclays does not exceed ten percent, and he is not an executive officer of Barclays; (ii) there are no existing projects or transactions between Barclays' investment banking division (i.e., the division in which Mr. Main holds his position) and the Company; (iii) in his role at Barclays, Mr. Main (a) is not permitted to cover the insurance brokerage sector, (b) is required to recuse himself from any conversations with clients or Barclays employees regarding the insurance business sector, (c) is prohibited from appearing as the coverage person for the Company on any Barclays books, records or systems, and may not supervise any activity in relation to the Company or the insurance brokerage sector generally and (d) is prohibited from selling the Company's common stock while it is on Barclays' "watch" or "restricted" list, except in accordance with Barclays' personal investment policy and (iv) certain of the Company's subsidiaries have commercial banking relationships with Barclays, which include deposit and treasury relationship services, and concluded that these relationships were not material. - In the case of Mr. Hoepner, the Board considered the fact that he is an investor in a bank holding company in which Messrs.
+Hyatt Brown and Powell Brown also are investors, in which a bank account with a balance of approximately \$1.6 million was maintained by the Company in 2023 and concluded that the investment, which in the aggregate comprised less than five percent of the outstanding stock of the bank holding company, was not material. - In the case of Mr. Proctor, the Board considered the fact that the Company maintains a money market account with a balance of approximately \$10.6 million with Ameris Bank, of which Mr. Proctor is Chief Executive Officer, as well as Chief Executive Officer and a director of its parent company (to which a subsidiary of the Company provides insurance services), and concluded that the relationship was not material. - In the case of Messrs.
+Proctor and Gellerstedt, the Board considered the fact that Messrs.
+Hyatt Brown, Powell Brown and Proctor are investors in a fund managed by an entity in which Mr. Gellerstedt is a partner and concluded that the amounts invested were not material to Messrs.
 Hyatt Brown, Powell Brown or Proctor, or to the entity in which Mr. Gellerstedt is a partner.